advance100/doc_webpack/writing-webpack-plugins.md

 # writing webpack plugins

-A (webpack) plugins is a object that has a `apply` method with one parameter, the compiler.
+A (webpack) plugin is a object that has a `apply` method with one parameter, the compiler.
 I. e. a function is a plugin, because the function prototype defines a `apply` method.
 But you also can define a "class" with the `apply` method.

 Many objects in webpack extends the Tapable class, which mean they expose a `plugin` method, which plugins can use to bind custom stuff.